 Statement from President Loreman about tuition and fees during COVID-19

-Covering the period April-December, 2020
+Covering the period August 2021

 Our expenses at CUE have not changed significantly.
 Salaries compose approximately 70% of our expenditures.
 We also provide an amount approaching $1 million to students in scholarships and bursaries each year, and are continuing to do that.
 Our physical campus still needs to be maintained, along with all of the services we offer.
 These include student services, security, information technology, the library, human resources, our research office, registrations, admissions, administration of the university, and much more.
 We also continue to support our athletics programs, even if our athletes are not currently competing.
 Additional expenses relate to necessary technology improvements and the hiring of those with expertise in online learning to assist our instructors moving forward.
 All of this comes at a heavy cost.

 CUE is an independent non-profit university supported by the Government of Alberta.
 If CUE is to remain strong and sustainable, we simply cannot afford to reduce tuition and fees.
 We are not alone.
 The same pressures are being experienced by every post-secondary institution in Alberta, and most in Canada.
-Like it or not, higher education in Canada comes at a cost, and students can take that into account when making their choices with respect to choosing a university to study at.
+Like it or not, higher education in Canada comes at a cost, and students can take that into account when making their choices with respect to choosing a university at which to study.
 The value proposition for CUE students is that they continue to receive an outstanding education, and when they finish their degree comes with a solid reputation and a high level of prestige.